balamurugan20031999-dev/Check_Unused_Templates/README.md

-Django Unused Template Finder.
-Find templates that are never referenced.
+Django Unused Template Finder
+Use the UnusedCheck.py script to find templates that are never referenced.